Tapping the power of memory reconsolidation.

 Trauma work using EMDR

 “If you are trapped in your past, the answer does not reside in the past.
-The way forward is in acquainting your past with the present moment.”
+The way forward is in introducing your past to the present moment.”

 The process